Morgan, Lewis & Bockius

-Morgan, Lewis & Bockius LLP (known as Morgan Lewis) is an American white-shoe international law firm headquartered in Philadelphia.
-Founded in 1873, the firm has approximately 2,200 legal professionals across 31 offices in North America, Europe, Asia, and the Middle East.
-Morgan Lewis advises clients in industries energy, finance, technology, and life sciences, and represents three-quarters of the Fortune 100 companies.
+Morgan, Lewis & Bockius LLP (known as Morgan Lewis) is a U.S.-based, white-shoe international law firm founded in Philadelphia, in 1873.
+It operates 33 offices in North America, Europe, Asia, and the Middle East.
+The firm advises clients in numerous industry sectors, including energy, financial services, technology, and life sciences, representing close to 90 percent of Fortune 100 companies.

-The firm is known for its pro bono representations and for filing a historic amicus brief in the U.S. Supreme Court in 2015 on behalf of 379 companies, making a business case for legalizing same-sex marriage across the country.
-Morgan Lewis is the largest law firm chaired by a woman, Jami McKeon.

 History

 19th century

-Morgan Lewis was founded in Philadelphia on March 10, 1873, by Civil War veteran Charles Eldridge Morgan, Jr., who later served as the Philadelphia Law Academy's vice president, and Francis Draper Lewis, son of a wholesale dry goods merchant, whose first cousin was William Draper Lewis, the dean of the University of Pennsylvania Law School.
+Morgan Lewis was founded in Philadelphia on March 10, 1873, by Civil War veteran Charles Eldridge Morgan Jr., who later served as the Philadelphia Law Academy's vice president, and Francis Draper Lewis, son of a wholesale dry goods merchant, and a first cousin of William Draper Lewis, the dean of the University of Pennsylvania Law School.

 In 1883, Morgan & Lewis hired Morris Rex Bockius, who had graduated in June of that year with Master of Arts and Bachelor of Law degrees from the University of Pennsylvania Law School.
-He became a partner fifteen years after he joined the firm, which he then led until his death in 1939.
+He became a partner 15 years after joining the firm, which he then led until his death, in 1939.
 The firm became Morgan, Lewis & Bockius in 1908, though it is still commonly referred to by its sobriquet, "Morgan Lewis."

 The firm began representing the United Gas Improvement Company, later UGI, in 1882; it became the largest gas and electric utility company in the United States and remained a client of the firm well over a century later.
-From the early 20th century, Morgan, Lewis & Bockius represented many other companies, including Philadelphia's largest daily newspaper, The Philadelphia Bulletin; Pennsylvania's largest railroad, Baldwin Locomotive Works; Scott Paper; and several major banks and trust companies.
+From the early 20th century, Morgan, Lewis & Bockius clients have included Philadelphia's largest daily newspaper, The Philadelphia Bulletin; Pennsylvania's largest railroad, Baldwin Locomotive Works; Scott Paper; and several major banks and trust companies.

 20th century

-The firm has adhered to the Cravath System, a standardized compensation model used by many elite BigLaw firms.
+The firm has adhered to the Cravath System, a standardized compensation model used by many elite American BigLaw firms throughout the 20th century.
 Under this system, associate salaries and bonuses increase predictably with seniority and are typically aligned with industry benchmarks.

 In 1963, Morgan Lewis hired its first female law associate, Gail McKnight Beckman, daughter of Pennsylvania's Deputy Secretary of Banking Irland McKnight Beckman and family psychology author Elizabeth B. Hurlock.
 In 1980, Stephanie Abramson became its first female law partner; she was later an adjunct professor of clinical law and director of law and business experiential classes at New York University School of Law.